 - Packaging: Consider how you can elevate your packaging and delivery – customize the box (something patrons can use in case they need to move or ship the item), add a personalized and signed thank you note, emboss, gold leaf, and detail the package.

 - Business cards: If you are going to go the extra mile and spend more on business cards, make sure that the concept aligns with your art.
-Although typically, a basic card size is all that is needed.
+Typically, a basic card size is all you need.
 Include your name, phone number, email address, and website.
 Remember to include white space to write additional details.

 - Signage: Banners, flags, and table covers are always important.
 Consider the height, having things at eye-level can catch the patron’s eyes more frequently.
 Draw the attention to your art.

-- Postcards: Believe it or not, some folks just don’t use the internet or email, try to make this an option for them.
+- Postcards: Believe it or not, some folks just don’t use the internet or email, use postcards to reach them.
 You want to be inclusive in your marketing.
 Even for those that are digital natives, receiving something of value in the snail mail can be a special occasion.

 - Gift tags: Most art is purchased as a gift for others.
 Make it easy for them by not having to also have to purchase a gift tag, card, box, or bag.

-- Return address labels: If you are mailing marketing or shipping artwork, you might want to add a unique identifier to the item.
+- Return address labels: If you are mailing marketing or shipping artwork, add a unique identifier to the item.
 That way, the person doesn’t have to guess who or what they have received before needing to open it.

 - Certificates of Authenticity: Your art is special.
-Share with patrons how special it is with a letter of provenance.
+Show patrons how special it is with a letter of provenance.
 It elevates the art and provides another means for patrons to remember you.
 Remember to include the item’s description and story, your contact information, and personalized signature.

 It is especially important to think about things that have value beyond one use items.
 For example, stamp a business card with a unique qualifier for an online storefront discount.
 Gift bags and totes can be re-used.
 Certificates of authenticity can be saved and framed with the artwork.